Claws for Alarm: Plot

-Porky and Sylvester are driving in the desert and reach Dry Gulch, a ghost town that is obviously, even as seen from the outskirts, sinister-looking and not at all suggestive of the 'civilization' Porky declares they have returned to after their vacation.
-While Porky goes on about how 'quaint and picturesque' the local hotel is, deciding it is 'the perfect' spot to spend the night, Sylvester is trembling with fear and literally attaching himself to Porky.
+Porky and Sylvester are driving in the desert and reach Dry Gulch, a ghost town that is obviously sinister-looking and not at all suggestive of the 'civilization' Porky declares they have returned to after their vacation.
+While Porky goes on about how 'quaint and picturesque' the (abandoned) local hotel is, deciding it is 'the perfect' spot to spend the night, Sylvester is trembling with fear and literally attaching himself to Porky.

 After a few scares for Sylvester on the way into the hotel, Porky signs the two of them in the register.
 Sylvester has become aware of the actual danger, which is from murderous mice that have taken up residence in the hotel.
-Unlike the cartoon "Scaredy Cat", however, the mice are generally unseen, except for a few scenes including tiny, malevolent-looking pairs of eyes peering out of dark corners.
+Unlike in Scaredy Cat, however, the mice are generally unseen, except for a few scenes including tiny, malevolent-looking pairs of eyes peering out of dark corners.

 The mice begin their attempts to kill Porky and terrify Sylvester.
 As always, Porky does not see the danger until Sylvester has chased the mice away, leaving him holding the bag — or, as in the first major incident, the noose (intended for Porky's neck) which the mice drop from a mounted moose head above the front desk.
 When Porky demands to know why Sylvester has shoved him over the desk, the cat impersonates the moose head and demonstrates how the rope was dropped.
 Porky derides Sylvester and starts up the stairs to a room.
 The moose head, a shotgun protruding from its mouth, follows to the foot of the staircase, whereupon the mice inside position the gun for a shot at Porky.
 Sylvester pounces and, preventing the assassination, is left standing with the gun and the now-empty moose head.
-Porky scolds Sylvester for fighting against stuffed animals.
+Porky chastises Sylvester for fighting with stuffed animals.

 The two end up in Room 13.
 Porky settles in bed for a good night's sleep while Sylvester is curled up on a chair on high-alert.
 Suddenly, a noose drops from the ceiling and finds its way around Porky's neck.
 As the mice tighten it, Sylvester finds a razor in a suitcase, leaps on the bed and cuts the rope.
 Porky wants to know what the cat is doing with a noose (still around Porky's neck) and a razor.
-Just then, on a ledge above the bed, Sylvester spots a mouse (which closely resembles Wile E. Coyote) with a kitchen knife.
+Just then, on a ledge above the bed, Sylvester spots a mouse with a kitchen knife.
 The mouse, a string tied around its waist, swoops down, presumably to slice off Porky's head.
 Sylvester shoves Porky down, out of danger, though the knife slices off a line of fur down Sylvester's back.
 Still unaware of what just happened, Porky gets fed up and boots Sylvester out of the hotel room.